It’s That Time of Year Again!

 Yes, the holiday season is officially upon us!
 So many holiday traditions are based around amazing food, and being meat-free doesn’t mean that you need to miss out.
 In fact, there are so many meatless alternatives to the traditional “holiday roast” and meat-based sides these days that you might even find your carnivore friends envying what is on your plate!
 Vegan turkey substitute options are indeed endless!

 We realize that everyone’s tastes are different so, in addition to sharing our own favorites, we’ve also included suggestions from members of our closed Facebook group, the Peas and Carrots Society (whaddup guys!).
-We hope this list of “vegan turkey substitutes that don’t suck” will provide you with some options to satisfy a variety of palates this season–including yours!
+We hope this list of “vegan turkey substitutes that don’t suck” will provide you with some options to satisfy a variety of palates this Christmas, Thanksgiving, or your own celebration!